BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

 ## Manual backup / Recovery-phrase

-Manual backup of the recovery phrase have been the most common private key management scheme by far, since its proposal with [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki){:target="_blank"} in 2013.
-If you have used any non-custodial bitcoin product you are likely to have experienced the onboarding requirements of manual backups.
+Manual backup of the [recovery-phrase]({{ '/guide/glossary/#recovery-phrase' | relative_url }}){:target="_blank"} have been the most common private key management scheme by far, since its proposal with [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki){:target="_blank"} in 2013.
+If you have used any [non-custodial]({{ '/guide/glossary/#non-custodial--custodial-wallet' | relative_url }}){:target="_blank"} bitcoin application you are likely to have experienced the onboarding requirements of manual backups.

 After creating a new wallet, you will be asked to manually backup a 12 or 24 word recovery-phrase to a *safe place*.
 As the next step it will often ask you to verify that you did save it by having you input the phrase in the correct order.

-This scheme is suitable for target-audiences who are already familiar with bitcoin and procedures for secure off-line backups of the recovery-phrase.
+This scheme is suitable for audiences who are already familiar with bitcoin and procedures for secure off-line backups of the recovery-phrase.
 It is not suited for complete beginners.
 When told to store the backup in a safe way off-line, bitcoin-beginners in reality often take a screenshot, write it down in plain text somewhere on their mobile device, computer or a piece of paper on the fridge, or simply don’t back it up at all.
-This has the risk of achieving the opposite of what we want; high risk of self-inflicted loss and low to medium security in terms of third party theft.
+This has the risk of achieving the opposite of what we want - high risk of self-inflicted loss and low to medium security in terms of third party theft.

 {% include image.html
    image = "/assets/images/guide/private-key-management/schemes/recovery-phrase.jpg"